 Other benefits | Tuition reimbursement, child care and other fringe benefits |

 In addition to these routine functions, payroll accounting can help with a lot of other accounting processes, including financial accounting.
 This allows you to get a more detailed look at your employee-related expenses.
+You can also run reports that break down your expenses by category and make it easier to prepare tax filings and other forms.

-Accounting software is a critical tool for small businesses, and it is especially helpful for administering and tracking employee payroll.
+Accounting software is a critical tool for small businesses, and it’s especially helpful for administering and tracking employee payroll.
 With the right accounting software, you can process individual payments, set up automatic payments or integrate with third-party payroll providers.
 You can also get a better idea of the total cost of your employees by tagging expenses and running detailed reports.

 While accounting software has many benefits – especially for payroll accounting – it doesn’t do everything.
 Most importantly, while accounting software can give you a big leg up when you’re preparing tax forms for your small business, most accounting software doesn’t have features for automatic preparation or submission of tax filings.
 For that, you may need to use separate software or an online portal offered by your local taxing authorities.
+Most payroll services, however, are capable of filing your payroll taxes for you.